 *COVID19 changes to cancellation policy:

 To ensure your peace of mind, any bookings made after 1/6/2020 will now have a 1 day cancellation policy.
 Any cancellation received by midday the day before check in will receive a full refund.
-Unless 3 rooms or more are booked by the same group, then it is a 7 day cancellation policy.
+Unless 3 rooms or more are booked by the same group or it's for a stay between 21st December 2020 to 3rd January 2021, then it is a 7 day cancellation policy.

 From 14th September 2020 it is illegal to holiday in a group larger than 6 people from different households.
 We reserve the right to cancel or eject any groups that break this law.

 From 12th October 2020: If you live in a Very High alert level area, you are advised against staying overnight in another area.
 Therefore we're afraid at this time we will not be able to accommodate you.

 For more information you can follow the link below:https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do/coronavirus-outbreak-faqs-what-you-can-and-cant-do